You have

 Click the chart image below to download the PDF.
 The PDF chart offers a comprehensive comparison of each of the detergents:

 Taking good care of your luxury home linen is an important step in ensuring it will last and stay beautiful.
-Follow these tips for taking care of your luxury towels:
+Follow these tips for taking care of your luxury towels and simplifying laundry day:

 1. Use a laundry detergent specially made for fine linen.